uaktags/lyraRaces/Readme.md

 5. Submit a pull request :D

 ## History

+###v1.0.2 Better checks and balances, and features working
+Added a check to see if the Race Module is active, this prevents the Hooks from going prematurely.
+Expanded functionality with 3 models to handle Attributes and Races.

 ###v1.0.1 Cleaner install and a Hook placeholder
 So when you install, it'll create the Configuration needed for Default Race.